chainguard-dev/edu/content/chainguard/administration/custom-idps/custom-idps/index.md

 weight: 005
 ---

 The Chainguard platform supports Single Sign-on (SSO) authentication for users.
-By default, users can log in with GitHub, GitLab and Google, but SSO support allows users to bring their own identity provider for authentication.
+By default, users can log in with GitHub, GitLab, and Google, but SSO support allows users to bring their own identity provider for authentication.
 This is helpful when your organization mandates using a corporate identity provider — like Okta or Azure Active Directory — to authenticate to SaaS products.

 ## Usage